 Patients seeking Medicare rebates for allied health services will need to have a valid referral form.
-If there is any doubt about a patient's eligibility, the Department of Human Services will be able to confirm the number of allied health services already claimed by the patient during the calendar year.
-The allied health professional or the patient can call the Department of Human Services to check this information (132 150 for provider enquiries; 132 011 for public enquiries).
+If there is any doubt about a patient's eligibility, Services Australia can confirm the number of allied health services already claimed by the patient during the calendar year.
+The allied health professional or the patient can call Services Australia to check this information (132 150 for provider enquiries; 132 011 for public enquiries).

-Individual allied health services under Medicare for patients with a chronic medical condition and complex care needs (items 10950 to 10970) must be of at least 20 minutes duration and provided to an individual patient, not to a group.
-The allied health professional must personally attend the patient.
+Individual allied health services under Medicare for patients with a chronic or terminal medical condition and complex care needs (items 10950-10970 and 93000 and 93013) must be of at least 20 minutes duration and provided to an individual patient, not to a group.
+For items 10950-10970 the allied health professional must personally attend the patient.

-Reporting back to the Practitioner
+Reporting back to the Referring Practitioner